jmd1011/snek-LMS/README.md

 Despite the additional overhead associated with this metaprogramming and compilation, this runs nearly 3 times faster than the vanilla PyTorch code (clocking in well under a minute).

+### Learn More!

 To learn more about Lantern, check out their website [here!](https://feiwang3311.github.io/Lantern/)

-Interested in learning more about Snek-LMS?
-We have more details below!
+Interested in learning more about how Snek-LMS works?
+Read on!

 # Lightweight Syntax for Building Computation Graphs